-Transport container C-30 TK is designed for on-site transportation from Units of NPP V-1 and NPP V-2 to MSVP JAVYS, a. s. at the Jaslovské Bohunice site or transportation of spent fuel outside the premises.
+Transport container C-30 TK is designed for on-site transportation from Units NPP V2 to ISFS JAVYS, a. s. at the Jaslovské Bohunice site or off-site transport of SNF from the units of NPP EMO.
 TK is transported on a special railway wagon.
-At MSVP and HOB transport container suspension is used for its transport.

-Fuel stored in the container is transported in a container in a water environment with a nitrogen cushion (wet transport), possibly the cooling medium used is only gas - nitrogen (dry transport).
-The transport packaging set C-30 is transported using 130 t crane into the receiving shaft by a special transport suspension from the transportation rail corridor.
-After performing the necessary handling in the receiving shaft, container de-sealing and lid removal, the container with the spent fuel is transported to the respective position in the storage pool by a trap and 16 t crane.
+Fuel stored in the basket is transported in a container in a water environment with a nitrogen cushion (wet transport), or with cooling gas - nitrogen (dry transport).
+The transport packaging set C-30 is moved by using 130 t crane into the receiving shaft by a special transport suspension from the transportation rail corridor.
+After performing the necessary handling in the receiving shaft, container desealing and lid removal, the basket with the spent fuel is moved to the respective position in the storage pool by a trap and 16 t crane.

-Fig. Transport containers C-30 TK
+Fig. D.1.2a) Transport containers TK C-30